What are the benefits of exercise during pregnancy?

-During pregnancy your body undergoes certain changes that can come hand in hand with a number of health problems.
+During pregnancy your body undergoes lots of changes that can sometimes come with a number of common health problems.
 The good news is that regular exercise can help to relieve some of these pregnancy-related niggles.
 It may help to:

 - help constipation

 Exercise can also help to prevent some health problems related to pregnancy such as: